kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

     </div>
 </div>
 <div class="caption">
-        Figure 5: The plot shows the linear money spent to equivalent dust value functions for the 4 card pack bundles on sale in-game.
+        <strong>Figure 6:</strong> The plot shows the linear money spent to equivalent dust value
+        functions for the 4 card pack bundles on sale in-game.
 Not every value on the x-axis can be used as input, as only multiples of a single card pack bundle are available for purchase.
 In general, every linear